 After an exhaustive investigation on members of all communities, careful arguments being offered against and in support of each; it was deducted that this was not the doing of one person; travelling through the dense forest, destroying the place and returning needed a group of people who were not only familiar with the route but also had a deep hatred to commit the crime.

-It was well established that Sabarimala Temple, which was revered and visited by Hindu devotees of all castes, had become a huge road-block for the missionaries of Kerala who had infested the land with their conversation business.
+It was well established that Sabarimala Temple, which was revered and visited by Hindu devotees of all castes, had become a huge road-block for the missionaries of Kerala.

 “…Christians have got more familiarity and knowledge than the Hindus in this direction, as they and they alone occupy the places at the base of these hills and they are the only persons who hunt and poach in the vicinity of the temple day in and day out.”